 A collapsed pipe can also make the ground surrounding it sink or subside.
 Such an occurrence will indicate that the pipe may have been damaged for quite a while.
 Also, an extra green and lush patch of grass may also be a warning, since leaking sewage can act as a fertiliser.

 So, if you find yourself spotting some of these warning signals, be sure to get in touch with Elliott Environmental Drainage as soon as possible.
-We have been dealing with Blocked Drains Kent for over 30 years, working in almost every environment and seeing a variety of different causes of blockages.
-You can rest assured that we will have the right experience and we’ll be more than capable of dealing with your blocked drains.
+We have been dealing with Blocked Drains in Kent for over 30 years, working in almost every environment and seeing a variety of different causes of blockages.
+You can rest assured that we will have the right experience and we’ll be more than capable of dealing with your blocked drains with a range of our services including pump station installation and maintenance.

 For a trusted and reliable blocked drain Kent service, look no further than Elliott Environmental Drainage.
 Contact our team today on 01322 518271 for more information or to receive a free fixed quote, fill in our Quick Quote Form.
 We will be happy to help!